Our Campaigns: The main areas in which we aim to make an impact

 Your $100 could feed 10 children on our malnourishment program for ONE month.

-• Re-usable menstrual kits made by four women’s groups to distribute to school girls
+Re-usable menstrual kits made by three women’s groups to distribute to school girls

 Supply reusable menstrual kits to school-aged girls who otherwise be forced to stay at home during menstruation.
 These kits are produced by three women’s groups, who we pay for their work.
 A win-win situation.